-Irritable bowel syndrome (IBS) is disorder that causes frequent abdominal symptoms, including diarrhea, constipation, bloating, and cramps.
+Irritable bowel syndrome (IBS) causes abdominal symptoms, including diarrhea, constipation, bloating, and cramps.

-- Eating more soluble fiber: This makes stool easier to pass, while insoluble fiber can aggravate IBS symptoms.
+- Eat more soluble fiber: Soluble fiber makes stool easier to pass.

-- Eliminating gluten, lactose, or both: Doing so could help ease symptoms.
+- Eliminate gluten, lactose, or both: Doing so could help ease symptoms.

-- Limiting hard-to-digest carbohydrates: Some foods contain high levels of these carbs, which doctors call fermentable oligo-, di-, and monosaccharides and polyols).
+- Limit hard-to-digest carbohydrates: Some foods contain high levels of these carbs, which doctors call FODMAPS (fermentable oligo-, di-, and monosaccharides and polyols).
 Instead, a person can follow a low FODMAP diet.

 Research indicates that consuming high-FODMAP foods may worsen symptoms of IBS, such as: